MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-cross-play-xbox-win10.md

 ## Create your UWP product in Partner Center

-Create a UWP product in Partner Center by following the guide: [Adding Xbox Live to a new or existing UWP project](../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md).
+Create a UWP product in Partner Center by following the guide: [Get started using Visual Studio for UWP games](../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md).

 ## Set up your XDK product at Partner Center